Career site FAQs

 Please visit amazon.jobs to learn more about opportunities for students and new graduates.
 For questions about applying and interviewing at Amazon outside of Student Programs, please refer to the Amazon.jobs career site FAQs.

-What roles does the Student Programs team recruit for?
+What roles does Amazon recruit students for?

-In what countries does Amazon hire students for these roles?
+In what countries does Amazon hire students?

 Should I apply for an internship or wait to apply for a full-time role?

 We recommend applying for an internship to gain valuable work experience and learn first-hand what it’s like to work at Amazon, but we still welcome applications for full-time roles.

 Is there an application deadline for full-time or internship positions?